Adamkadaban/CTFs/HackTheBox/Netmon/README.md

 * Once in the machine, we can cd over to '\Users\Administrator\Desktop` and print the file with `more root.txt`
 * The root flag is `3018977fb944bf1878f75b879fba67cc`

+# Notes:
+* I suggest reading [this](https://blog.rapid7.com/2013/03/09/psexec-demystified/) for a better understanding of psexec.
+It helped me a lot